mckennapsean/dissertation/content/06-security.md

-After gathering feedback on the initial treemap prototype, we learned that the details of the location (e.g. city) were less important and more uncertain to visualize in a single view.
-As discussed in the previous section, there are also caveats to utilizing a treemap algorithm since there are trade-offs between location and the squarified nature of the treemap.
+After gathering feedback on the initial treemap prototype, we learned that the details of the location (e.g., city) were less important and more uncertain to visualize in a single view.
+As discussed previously, there are also caveats to utilizing a treemap algorithm since there are trade-offs between location and the squarified nature of the treemap.
 Furthermore, treemaps were not desired by us as designers due to aesthetic reasons of whitespace, since they are space-filling, unlike a map which has more whitespace.
 This is why the first prototype used hexagons instead of rectangles in the treemap in order to provide more whitespace between elements, but this was switched to circles since they are simpler and pack effectively on a map which utilizes whitespace more aesthetically to us.

-Originally, the dashboard dual-encoded color and size to the number of records as in [@fig:dashboard2], but the usability study presented in [@sec:eval] obtained requests from users to show change visually on the map.
+Originally, the dashboard dual-encoded color and size to the number of records as in [@fig:dashboard2], but the usability study introduced in the next section obtained requests from users to show change visually on the map.
 There were records which could not be geolocated via MaxMind [@maxmind], so they were placed on an empty portion of the map to save space.
 Interactions with various